 - As of February 10, the state lifted the requirements that all individuals in New York City wear masks at public places indoors, though businesses and localities are allowed to enforce their own mandates, and masks are still required on public transit, at Broadway theaters and a number of other establishments.

 - As of March 7, the requirement to show proof of vaccination for indoor activities at restaurants, museums, gyms, recreational facilities and a number of other establishements was lifted in New York City.
 Employees of private businesses are still required to be vaccinated.

 - The subway is running 24/7.
 Riders must continue to wear masks.
 Learn more here.

-- Broadway shows are resuming at full capacity, with vaccinations required of audience members, performers, backstage crew and staff through February 2022.
-Masks are also required inside theaters, except while eating or drinking in designated locations.
+- Broadway shows have resumed at full capacity.
+While the vaccination requirement for audience members, performers, backstage crew and staff has been lifted, masks will still be required inside theaters (except while eating or drinking in designated locations) through the end of May.
 Learn more here.

 - The program allowing restaurants to take advantage of closed streets and sidewalk space for outdoor dining is now permanent.
 Learn more here.